Ever since someone coined the term “digital transformation,” businesses have been discussing the topic of cloud security.

 At first, the idea of exchanging on-premises infrastructure that you could see and lock up at night in favor of a far-off data center or server farm was a big leap of faith.
-Even though some of those fears have been quelled and 83 percent of workloads were expected to be cloud-based this year, the question, “Is my data safe?” still lingers in the back of business leaders’ minds.
+Even though some of those fears have been quelled and 83 percent of workloads were expected to be cloud-based by 2020 (and that was before the pandemic), the question, “Is my data safe?” still lingers in the back of business leaders’ minds.

-These resources, capabilities and operations far exceed what a business or enterprise can accomplish on its own and they’re made more affordable by economies of scale.
+These resources, capabilities, and operations far exceed what a business or enterprise can accomplish on its own, and they’re made more affordable by economies of scale.

 Ransomware attacks, in which a cybercriminal gains access to a business’ system or files and holds them for ransom, are prevalent.
 Sophos reports that 51 percent of organizations surveyed were hit by a ransomware attack in 2019.
 In 73 percent of cases, the cybercriminals encrypted data and sent a message that the organization had to pay for the decryption key – and 26 percent paid the ransom.